Tick, Tick... Boom! (film): Filming

 The film includes a number of references, both visual and auditory, to Larson's later work Rent: besides Pascal, Rubin-Vega, and Heredia's cameos, Jonathan calls Michael "pookie" in several scenes, the Cat Scratch Club appears in the background of "Play Game", and Jonathan plays "One Song Glory" on his keyboard at one point.
 The team had hoped to include more locations associated with Rent, such as Tompkins Square Park and the Life Cafe in the East Village, but COVID restrictions resulted in most of these scenes being moved to the diner.
 The film's Superbia workshop montage consists of footage of the actors lip-syncing to a playlist compiled by Miranda, including songs from American Idiot and Hair: the last song on the playlist was "Seasons of Love".

-During filming in late 2020, rumors leaked that Garfield was to make a return appearance as Peter Parker in the then-unnamed upcoming Spider-Man film.
-Miranda approached Garfield on-set to ask if he was in it, to which Garfield gave an unconvincing denial.
-Miranda walked away from the conversation thinking Garfield would need to get better at lying: Garfield later became well-known for his repeated denials that he was in Spider-Man: No Way Home during the press tour for Tick, Tick...
+During filming in late 2020, rumors leaked that Garfield was to make a return appearance as Spider-Man/Peter Parker in the then-unnamed upcoming Spider-Man film.
+Miranda approached Garfield on-set to ask if he was in it, to which a flustered Garfield gave an unconvincing denial.
+Miranda walked away from the conversation thinking Garfield would need to get better at lying: Garfield later became well known for his repeated denials that he was in Spider-Man: No Way Home during the press tour for Tick, Tick...
 Boom!.